Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.0.md

 - Utility bots now have a smarter retry when they fail to spawn, potentially improving races/tournaments.
 - Stunned pawns (rubbing their eyes from gas, or shaking from taser) will now receive back attacks for the full 10x damage.
 (Except for Zero Rando or Balance Changes disabled.)
 - Moderate map balance changes are now enabled by default for Zero Rando Plus.
+- Randomly moved autoturrets are more likely to successfully move to their new location.
+- Randomly added autoturrets are more likely to successfully spawn in their intended location.
 - General Map Fixes:
   - Leo Gold (the terrorist commander in Mission 1) will now be fearless in all game modes, instead of only when Goal Randomization is enabled.
   - The conversation with the hostages in the Battery Park subway station (Mission 2) will no longer start as you approach them.
 Instead, you need to actually interact with them for the conversation to begin.